robdevops/check_ntp_clients/README.md

 Warns about known NTP clients we haven't heard from in a while.
 Supports chronyd and ntpd.

 ## Limitations
 This test uses runtime network statistics counters to discover clients.
 This means the client list is cleared when ntpd or chronyd are restarted, making it possible to miss a stale client if the server is restarted at an unfortunate time.
-It is therefore recommended to compliment this test with `check_ntp_time` (from nagios-plugins packages) on each client.
+It is therefore recommended to compliment this test with `check_ntp_time` (from the `nagios-plugins-ntp` or `monitoring-plugins-basic` packages) on each client.

 ## Usage
 ```